 When late, you will be asked to sign your child in using our signing in system in the main entrance, giving the reason for the lateness.

 The Head of School will discuss absences on a fortnightly basis with the delegated admin officer looking for:

 • patterns of absences

 It is also the responsibility of the class teachers to raise concerns regarding absences.
-These concerns should in the first instance be raised by the class teacher with the parent/Carer of the child.
+These concerns should in the first instance be raised by the class teacher with the parent/carer of the child.
 And can also be raised at the weekly Thursday business meetings.
-Where appropriate the Headteacher will make a referral to the Attendance Advisory Service.
+Where appropriate the Head of School will make a referral to the Attendance Advisory Service.

 If we cannot contact the parents we will call the emergency contact numbers.
-If we have made no contact with any parent by 4.00pm we would call the duty social worker at Greenwich Social Services to inform them of the possibility of a left child.
-The Head will speak with any parents who are consistently late and inform them of the school procedures to contact social services.
+If we have made no contact with any parent by 4.00pm we would call the duty social worker at Greenwich children's Services to inform them of the possibility of a left child.
+The Head of school will speak with any parents who are consistently late and inform them of the school procedures to contact children's services.

 If a Nursery child is not picked up either at 11.40 or 3:45pm the Nursery staff will contact the parents after 10 mins from the time of pick up has elapsed.
 If no one has picked up after 20 mins the child is brought to the main school office where a member of Nursery staff will remain with them.
 Should we be unable to make contact after 45 mins the duty social worker will be informed.

 Late children should be signed out on our system in the main reception.